mcfletch/resourcepackage/readme.rst

 ResourcePackage for Python
 =================

-ResourcePackage is a mechanism for automatically managing "resources" (i.e. non-Python files: small images, documentation files, binary data) embedded in Python modules (as Python source code), particularly for those wishing to create re-usable Python packages which require their
+ResourcePackage is a mechanism for automatically managing `resources` (i.e. non-Python files: small images, documentation files, binary data) embedded in Python modules (as Python source code), particularly for those wishing to create re-usable Python packages which require their